 Device "vlan-95" does not exist.

-files but also removes the virtual netdev.
+Note:nmctl not only removes the .netdev and .network files but also removes the virtual netdev.

 1.1.1 - Configuring WireGuard using Network Configuration Manager

 WireGuard is a lightweight, simple, fast, and secure VPN that is built into Linux kernel 5.6 and above.
-This topic provides sample WireGuard configurations for systemd-networkd
+This topic provides sample WireGuard configurations for systemd-networkd using network-config-manager on Photon OS, a Linux-based operating system.

 To generate the required configuration, you need to install WireGuard tools.
-You can download the WireGuard tools or install the WireGuard tools using tdnf
+You can download the WireGuard tools or install the WireGuard tools using tdnf.

-To install the WireGuard tools using tdnf
+To install the WireGuard tools using tdnf, run the following command:

 ❯ sudo tdnf install wireguard-tools -y